jwkruisselbrink/sbml-pbk-workflow/README.md

 Adding the SBML PBK workflow to your GitHub repository requires the following steps:

+1. The Antimony model implementation should be placed in a subfolder *model/* in the repository.
+In this folder, both the Antimony model implementation and the annotations CSV file should be placed.
+The annotations file should have the same file base name as the Antimony file, but with extension *.annotations.csv*.
+The repository should have the two files *model/[MODEL_NAME].ant* and *model/[MODEL_NAME].annotations.csv*

-1. Set the contents-permission of the default GITHUB_TOKEN to true.
+2. Set the contents-permission of the default GITHUB_TOKEN to true.
 This is required for pushing new commits to the repository.

-2. Create a file named 'build.yml' in the `.gihub/workflows` folder
+3. Create a file named 'build.yml' in the `.gihub/workflows` folder

 ```yaml
 name: Create and annotate SBML